 Ask your doctor if cooking with turmeric, taking a turmeric supplement, or using a turmeric topical may help your psoriasis.

 While several foods in your pantry may help you with psoriasis, other foods are recognized as contributing to inflammation.
-You want to avoid inflammation as much as possible, as it can cause psoriasis to flare.
+You want to avoid inflammation as much as possible, as it can cause psoriasis flare-ups.

-Stay away from processed foods and refined sugars.
+Stay away from ultra-processed foods and refined sugars.
 These items are often pantry staples and may contribute to worsening or flaring psoriasis.